akashp21/Canonical-Monte-Carlo-Simulation-of-Liquids/README.md

 How to operate the code:

 Begin by downloading the notebook file (ipynb) and uploading it to python.
 Create a new directory with the code in it, as this will help keep all of the files generated in the same place.
+Note, if using the UBC provided platform syzygy, the code will not work as effectively.
+It is better to run the program using Jupyter on a local host.

 1. Run Cell 1 and cell 2
 2. Adjust initial parameters : n_atoms, T, rho, type2atoms(for V2), a, b, c, d, runs